 Parking is limited.
 Freshmen students must apply for a permit.
 Visit the Parking page for more info.

-How do I add money to my declining balance meal plan?
+How do I add Dining Dollars to my account?

 Is Marietta a suitcase college?
 Do students leave on the weekends or do they stay on campus?